Welcome to Polzeath Marine Conservation Group website!

 The water bottle refill station has now been reopened.
 Please use the hand gel provided before using.

 Our new activity of plaque painting last summer proved a massive success with more than 250 displayed along the fence outside the marine centre.
-We will be doing this
+We will be doing this again this summer!

-Rockpool rambles- We will be taking slightly larger groups to the rockpools this summer if the coronavirus restrictions continue to be relaxed but will not be taking the large groups as in the past, so please book early as they will fill up quickly.
-You can book online, on facebook or call into the marine centre.
+Rockpool Rambles- We will be taking slightly larger groups to the rockpools this summer if the Coronavirus restrictions continue to be relaxed but will not be taking the large groups as in the past, so please book early as they will fill up quickly.
+You can book online, on Facebook or call into the Marine Centre.

 Our recycled marine rubbish sculptures